-- 1. SPF panel meets to review projects and agree whether to fund projects and applicable amounts (minutes confirm). - 2.
+- 1. SPF panel meets to review projects and agree whether to fund projects and applicable amounts. - 2.
 SPF applicants must not spend their own funds in advance.
 The SPF team will advise applicants on the method of claiming expenses. - 3.
-The following documents should be sent to the team at SPF@kcl.ac.uk as a single PDF document.
-All payment reimbursements are receipt-based and credit/debit transaction records with no mention of the actual item paid for will not be accepted. - Completed expense claim form - All associated receipts (amount should match the total on the expense claim form) - Your bank statement showing the transaction(s) and the last 4 digits of your card. - 4.
+The reimbursement process will depend on the awardee and the type of project.
+Make sure you keep all receipts. - 4.
 To simplify the administrative process, only the primary and secondary applicants will be directly reimbursed.
 Please make sure that your primary and secondary applicants are the ones that will be paying for the expenses at first. - 5.
 Projects have two months after their project's stated completion date to file receipts.
 The SPF team holds the right to reject reimbursement if it is too far past the project's stated completion.
 However, discretion is applied with regards to project extensions and special circumstances as they arise. - 6.
 The SPF team will arrange for payment of funds due to the applicants if the reimbursement form is filled properly and all expenditures are accompanied by receipts.
-Applicants must allow at least 4 weeks for funds to be transferred through the system.
+Applicants must allow plenty of time for funds to be transferred through the system. - 7.
+Any request for additional payments or changes relating to a project will be subject to the review of the SPF panel. - 8.
+Any remaining funds not spent for the approved project and/or costs spent deemed unapproved and/or not related to the approved project will be returned to the SPF for reallocation to future projects.